 Our course is accredited by the Royal Institution of Chartered Surveyors (RICS), the Chartered Institute of Building (CIOB), the Chartered Association of Building Engineers (CABE) and the Board of Quantity Surveyors Malaysia (BQSM).

-We're ranked in the UK's Top 20 for Building and Town and Country Planning (Guardian University Guide 2022) and have vast experience in developing successful construction management and quantity surveying graduates.
+We're ranked 12th in the UK for Building subjects (Complete University Guide 2023).
+We have a wealth of experience in developing successful construction management and quantity surveying graduates.

 Our strong ties with industry mean you'll hear a range of industry experts, providing an insight into live projects and the current climate of the industry.
 Previously students have heard from companies such as Morgan Sindall and Acasta Consulting.